ettalha0x/webserv/README.md

 ## Project Roadmap
 ### Tasks
+- [X] implementing the class Socket and it's childs.
-- [X] implementing the class Socket.
+- [X] implementing the class Server and it's childs.

 ## Authors